cap-js/cap-getting-started-tutorial/exercises/07_java_adding_authorization.md

       - admin
 ```

-Addtionally, you need to add the Spring Boot Security starter module to the `<dependencies>` section in the `pom.xml` fil` in the `srv` folder of your application:
+Addtionally, you need to add the Spring Boot Security starter module to the `<dependencies>` section in the `pom.xml` file in the `srv` folder of your application:

 ```xml
 		<dependency>